gypsy-11/howtofundtravel/public/blog/best-tools-2025-start-online-business-fund-travel.md

 **Travel-friendly:** ✅ Works offline, syncs when you reconnect

 **Pro tip:** Create templates for your most common workflows (content creation, client onboarding, etc.) to save hours every week.

+**Bonus:** There's a great Notion tool that can connect to Claude if you're using Claude AI.

 ## 💰 Revenue-Generating Tools